 - "An event, not certain to occur, which must occur, unless its non-occurrence is excused, before performance under a contract becomes due."
-Restatement (Second) of Contracts § 224 (1979) - Must be something other than an act or obligation to be performed by a party. - The "general rule" is that "conditions must be literally met or exactly fulfilled, or no liability can arise on the promise qualified by the condition." - "If the event required by the condition does not occur, there is no breach of contract." - Condition precedent: an act or event, other than lapse of time, which must occur before a duty to perform a promise in an agreement arises. - Condition subsequent: an event, which if it occurs, extinguishes or discharges a party's existing contractual obligation to perform under the contract.
+Restatement (Second) of Contracts § 224 (1979) - Generally is something other than an act or obligation to be performed by a party. - "Conditions must be literally met or exactly fulfilled, or no liability can arise on the promise qualified by the condition." - "If the event required by the condition does not occur, there is no breach of contract." - Condition precedent: an act or event which must occur before a duty to perform a promise in an agreement arises. - Condition subsequent: an event, which if it occurs, extinguishes or discharges a party's existing contractual obligation to perform under the contract.